[Last Update: 13 August 2022]

 From the Keys to Jacksonville, you can find decent lobstering spots.
 Going during the long-season is suggested because there’s nothing worse than running into a group of boats over the coral reef you were hoping to find lobsters at.

 In all honesty, it will likely take you a couple of seasons to nail down some very productive spots.
 But, once you do – you’ll have lobsters the rest of your life if you want to keep returning.

 No restrictions on night diving exist for the east coast outside of Key West, so you won’t have any trouble finding someone to take you lobstering overnight or for longer 2-3 day trips on the water.

-Are Lobsters on the West Coast of Florida?
+Are They on the West Coast of Florida?

 Gulf of Mexico lobster are there, but more difficult to find.
 It’s sporadic on the west coast and much more regular on the east coast.